vlime/vlime/README.md

 cause large messages to be dropped incorrectly.
 This was fixed in 8.0.0312, so using 8.0.0312 or a more recent version is strongly recommended.
 [Details](https://groups.google.com/d/topic/vim_dev/Rl0X_R5pjxk/discussion).

-The lisp code has three backends, and each has different dependencies.

-For maximum compatibility with different CL implementations, just use the `usocket` backend.

 Currently Vlime can only detect s-expressions inside parentheses.
 To make your life easier, use [paredit](https://github.com/kovisoft/paredit).